 - Students reflect on their current levels of participation in physical activity.

 By the end of the lesson, students will be able to:

-- recognise the importance of maintaining an exercise routine.
+- recognise the benefits of physical activity and the importance of maintaining an exercise routine.

 Instructions 5 min